-Mr. Wenker was listed by The Best Lawyers in America® in 2019, 2020 and 2021 for Commercial Litigation.
-He was recognized in 2021 and the seven years immediately preceding as a North Carolina "Super Lawyer" for Business Litigation by Super Lawyers magazine and was named to the Triad Business Journal's "40 Leaders Under 40" list.
+Mr. Wenker was listed by The Best Lawyers in America® in 2023 and the four years immediately preceding for Commercial Litigation.
+He was recognized in 2022 and the eight years immediately preceding as a North Carolina "Super Lawyer" for Business Litigation by Super Lawyers magazine and was named to the Triad Business Journal's "40 Leaders Under 40" list.
 Mr. Wenker was listed in the 2022 edition of Chambers USA: America’s Leading Lawyers for Business for General Commercial Litigation.
 In 2022, he received the Association of Fundraising Professionals North Carolina Triad Chapter’s “Outstanding Volunteer Fundraisers – Winston-Salem” Award.

 Lead counsel in complex trade secret misappropriation lawsuit in the North Carolina Business Court against client’s former head of research and development.
 Worked closely with computer forensic experts to uncover misappropriation of 4,000 product formulas and spoliation of evidence.
 Obtained a temporary restraining order and a preliminary injunction.

 Defended transportation company in federal court against eight separate causes of action arising from $22 million deal, including breach of a non-disclosure agreement and confidentiality obligations, fraud, negligent misrepresentation, and deceptive trade practices.
 Moved to dismiss seven of the eight claims, which was granted in full, and plaintiff then voluntarily dismissed its remaining claim.

 Lead counsel for Krispy Kreme Doughnut Corporation in multi-count litigation brought by plaintiffs alleging that KKDC breached an agreement to permit it to function as its agent to locate a franchisee in the Philippines and conspired with co-defendants to commit fraud and unfair trade practices.
 The trial court dismissed all claims brought by two individual plaintiffs against KKDC, as well as the sole remaining plaintiff’s fraud and unfair trade practices claims.
 The trial court subsequently granted summary judgment for KKDC on the remaining claims, and the North Carolina Court of Appeals affirmed that decision.

 Represented world’s leading health care diagnostics company in federal case involving trade secrets and copyright infringement claims stemming from a software license agreement.
 Case resolved after mediation before any depositions were taken.